Sherjilkhan/Rednexus/README.md

-# Raktasetu
+# RedNexus

 **Consumption-calibrated blood supply.** Blood banks collect in bursts at camps; hospitals consume every single day.
-Raktasetu closes that gap: it turns a blood bank's own daily usage data into a *proposed* minimum stock threshold and a recurring collection target, and it keeps a **named human in the loop** before any threshold is applied or any donor is contacted.
+RedNexus closes that gap: it turns a blood bank's own daily usage data into a *proposed* minimum stock threshold and a recurring collection target, and it keeps a **named human in the loop** before any threshold is applied or any donor is contacted.

 - `frontend/` — React 18 + Vite + React Router + Recharts single-page app (donor, blood bank staff, platform admin)
 - `frontend/` — React 18 + Vite + React Router + Recharts single-page app (donor, blood bank staff, platform admin)